docdoku/docdoku-plm-doc/README.md

 Jekyll 2.0.3, nodejs, git, grunt, bower

-Please edit the \_config.yml file if you plan to deply on a different path than server root
+Please edit the \_config.yml file if you plan to deploy on a different path than server root

 To build the doc, run